 Who we are

-We are a team of four clinical psychologists in our team who are trained to teach mindfulness courses: Dr Emma Bishop, Dr Kate Ryder, Dr Jaime Wood.
+We are a team of clinical psychologists who are trained to teach mindfulness courses: Dr Kate Ryder, Dr Jaime Wood.

 We all work in line with UK Good Practice Guidelines.

 Courses are always led by two clinicians and run approximately three times a year.
 We have run Mindfulness for Health and Wellbeing courses since 2013.

 More information on the Trust’s Clinical Health Psychology Department is available here.

 Please note: We are not a crisis intervention team or mental health service.
 For support in a crisis or with general mental health needs, please contact Bradford’s First Response team on 01274 221181, or your local GP or Samaritans branch.